hohkfuyuhi/hohkfuyuhi.github.io/README.md

 _____
 VER 0.6.4 | 26/06/19
 - bugfixes:
-  1. finally fixed the bug that causes the navbar links to not change language
+  1. finally fixed the bug that prevented the navbar links from changing language
 - quality of life:
-  1. font sizes have been optimised for mobile devices
+  1. font sizes have been adjusted for mobile devices
-  2. landing page animation has been adjusted
 - issues to be addressed:
   1. navbar links do not resize on mobile devices
   2. the close button on the modal window either does not render properly or appears weirdly on mobile devices